Bill C-70 Cree Nation of Eeyou Istchee Governance Agreement Act

 2. It maintains the existing land regime on Category IA lands, including access and the grant of rights in lands and buildings.

-3. It also denies financial arrangements with Canada, including long-term commitments for Operations and Maintenance and Capital Grant funding.
+3. It also defines financial arrangements with Canada, including long-term commitments for Operations and Maintenance and Capital Grant funding.

 The Cree Constitution, for its part, starts with a statement of key Cree values and principles.
 It goes on to set out arrangements regarding the exercise of the Cree right of self-government in the administration and internal management of the Cree First Nations and the Cree Nation Government on Category IA lands.
 It also provides a basic outline of Cree internal governance upon which the Cree Nation can build without the involvement of Canada.